-What Life is Like for a New Parent
+Planning for Life as a New Parent

-Here’s a worksheet to help you plan for your early weeks with baby.
-What supplies do you need to have to take care of baby, and what supplies and support will you need to take care of you?
-If you have a parenting partner, how will you divide up the responsibilities for baby care and housework?
-If you have family members or friends who would like to help out, we have a letter that you could share with them about what would be most helpful.
+What supplies do you need for baby?
+(PDF, Google) If you have a parenting partner, how will you divide up the responsibilities for baby care and housework?
+(PDF, Google) If you have family members or friends who would like to help out, here is a letter (PDF, Google) that you could share about what would be most helpful.
+And here are questions to ask when: Choosing your Baby’s Care Provider.
+(PDF, Google) Choosing a Postpartum Doula.
+(PDF, Google) Planning for Parental Leave (PDF, Google) and Planning for Return to Work (PDF, Google)

 Whether postpartum is “easy” or hard, you can always use more information, more resources, or support.
 We’ve collected links to helpful resources. for postpartum.
+Here’s a sheet for tracking what your local postpartum resources are.
+(Doc)

 Caring for Your Baby

-Feeding Your Baby / Breastfeeding
+Feeding Your Baby

 When You’re Pregnant Again